SeanyWang/despecs/LGspecs.md

 ## Stamps

-Ignore stamps and other images that are not part of the actual gazetteer contents.
+Ignore stamps and other images that are not part of the actual gazetteer contents (see also marginalia protocol above).

 # Miscellaneous Characters